Secrets

 To do so:

-Alternatively, configure the parameter below on the CI/CD host (see Analysis parameters for more information).
+Alternatively, configure the parameter below on the CI/CD host.
+See the Analysis parameters page for more information about other parameters.

 Related pages